Inzhenerka/docs.getdbt.tech/contributing/content-style-guide.md

 ### dbt features

-There are also a number of features in the cloud-based dbt platform that are treated as proper nouns:
+Some features in the cloud-based dbt platform are treated as proper nouns:
 - Studio IDE
 - Canvas
 - Insights